mehmetdemir-tr/IstikbalOS/README.md

 **BerkeOS** is a modern, DOS-inspired operating system developed entirely from scratch using Rust (`no_std`).
 It features a complete boot chain, monolithic kernel, custom filesystem, interactive shell, device drivers, and more — all built with zero budget using free AI tools.

+**İstikbâlOS is the first ever distribution of BerkeOS that helps to keep growing this community and OS Development movement.
 <table>
 <tr>
 <td width="50%">